AI in Manufacturing

 ai-act

 German manufacturing has been integrating AI for years—predictive maintenance, quality control, production optimization, industrial robotics.
-Most of this is lower risk under the AI Act.
+Most of this is lower risk under the EU AI Act compliance overview.
 Industry 4.0 can continue without major regulatory disruption.

 But safety-critical AI and worker-affecting systems need attention.